-Graduate assistantship is a generic term referring to financial support of graduate students that results in a stipend and compensation and for which performance of defined duties is expected.
-Specific graduate assistant appointments are made in one of three categories: research assistants, teaching assistants represented by the Graduate Employees Union, and teaching assistants not represented by the MSU - Graduate Employees Union Collective Bargaining Agreement.
+Graduate assistant is a generic term referring to a graduate student who is supported on a graduate assistantship.
+Graduate assistants are in one of three categories as they relate to policy in this section: research assistants, teaching assistants represented by the Graduate Employees Union (GEU), and teaching assistants not represented by the GEU.

-More than 3,000 assistantships in various fields are available to eligible graduate students.
-Graduate assistants must be actively pursuing degree programs and making satisfactory progress toward their degrees.
-There are two appointment periods during the fall and spring: August 15-December 31 and January 1-May 15.
-During each appointment period a graduate assistant's responsibilities require an average of 10 hours per week for a quarter-time appointment, 20 hours per week for a half-time appointment, and 30 hours per week for a three-quarter-time appointment.
-Summer appointments cover the intervening period but the distribution of duties may vary.
-Anticipated distribution of duties over the weeks of a semester should be communicated to the graduate assistant by the appointing unit at the time of appointment.
+Graduate assistantships are available only to graduate students who are actively pursuing graduate degree programs and who are making satisfactory progress toward their degrees, including maintaining at least a 3.00 grade-point average.
+Colleges, departments, or schools may set higher or additional standards.

+Graduate assistants are appointed on a quarter-time, half-time, or three-quarter time basis.
+There are two appointment periods during the fall and spring: August 16-December 31 and January 1-May 15.
+During each appointment period a graduate assistant's duties to the university require an average of:

+- 1. 10 hours per week for a quarter-time stipend. - 2.
+20 hours per week for a half-time stipend. - 3.
+30 hours per week for a three-quarter-time stipend.

+Summer appointments cover the period from approximately May 16-August 15.
+The appointing unit is responsible for informing the graduate assistant of the distribution of duties that are related to the summer appointment.

-To the extent that current policies and procedures contain provisions about wages, benefits, or other terms and conditions of employment, they are, for teaching assistants included in the collective bargaining agreement between Michigan State University and the Graduate Employees Union.
+To the extent that current policies and procedures contain provisions about wages, benefits, or other terms and conditions of employment, they are for teaching assistants included in the collective bargaining agreement between Michigan State University and the Graduate Employees Union.